gorilla-devs/ferium/README.md

 #### Check Overrides

-If some mod is compatible with your profile but Ferium does not download it, [create an issue]((https://github.com/theRookieCoder/ferium/issues/new)) if you think it's a bug.
+If some mod is compatible with your profile but ferium does not download it, [create an issue]((https://github.com/theRookieCoder/ferium/issues/new)) if you think it's a bug.
 You can disable the game version or mod loader checks by using the `--dont-check-game-version` and/or `--dont-check-mod-loader` flags when adding the mod, or manually setting `check_game_version` or `check_mod_loader` to false for the specific mod in the config.

 For example, [Just Enough Items](https://www.curseforge.com/minecraft/mc-mods/jei) does not specify the mod loader for older minecraft versions such as `1.12.2`.
 In this case, you would add JEI by running `ferium add 238222 --dont-check-mod-loader` so that the mod loader check is disabled.
 You can also manually disable the mod loader (and/or game version) check(s) in the config like so